excelliarmus/app/README.md

 - [ ] Connect to Binance's subnet (Paper)
 - [ ] Display Binance's Paper accounts
 - [ ] Take random positions at random moments and update balances

+### Milestones :

+- [ ] Data tab 👉 Dynamic candlesticks chart (~ 20 candles) 1 min + Same but linear and 1 sec.
+- [ ] Balances tab 👉 Input field to enter Binance testnet API keys + display balances + button to refresh / auto-refresh
+- [ ] Trading tab 👉 Buttons to buy / sell / TP / SL (if possible) + Auto strategies : Mean-reversion & Momentum
+- [ ] Prediction tab (if enough time) 👉 SVM from scratch (functions .fit and .predict) or from Python Server (HTTP req. to API) + (if time) connection between predictions and actions on exchange(s)
+- [ ] About tab 👉 Link to this repo, details about the project, share buttons etc.